NVIDIA/warp/README.md

 ## Omniverse

-The Warp Omniverse extension is available in the extension registry inside Kit or Create.
+A Warp Omniverse extension is available in the extension registry inside Omniverse Kit or Create.

 <img src="./docs/img/omniverse.png" width=400px/>

 Enabling the extension will automatically install and initialize the Warp Python module inside the Kit Python environment.
 Please see the [Omniverse Warp Documentation](http://docs.omniverse.nvidia.com/extensions/warp.html) for more details on how to use Warp in Omniverse.

+## Learn More

+Please see our [GTC Presentation](https://www.nvidia.com/gtc/session-catalog/?search=warp&tab.scheduledorondemand=1583520458947001NJiE&search=warp#/session/16384065793850013gEx) for more details on Warp.

 ## Discord